nateyolles/sluri/README.md

 ```
 Allows easy access to create, read, update and delete the selectors without having to resort to manual string manipulation.

 Selectors are unique to *Apache Sling* and *Adobe Experience Manager*, as such there isn't an interface to implement.
-However, the *SLURISelectors* API matches the *slURLSearchParams* API and *URLSearchParams* interface as closely as possible.
+However, the *SLURISelectors* API matches the *SLURISearchParams* API and *URLSearchParams* interface as closely as possible.

 > **selectorString**
 >